eternakk/eternia/docs/mcp.md

 Important
 - The GitHub token must have scopes that match your configured capabilities (read, write:issues, write:pull_requests).
+- When using Docker, the config now forwards both GITHUB_PERSONAL_ACCESS_TOKEN and GITHUB_TOKEN into the container.
+Either one can be set in .junie/mcp/.env via env://GITHUB_TOKEN_RO.
 - If you keep .junie/mcp/mcp.json as-is (command: "github-mcp"), ensure that command resolves either to the native binary or a symlink to the wrapper script.

 Using Docker for the other MCP servers